 As a result, the music clearly still has plenty of value and there’s no doubt McCartney could put it to good use.
 Far from a washed up former rock star, McCartney has remained active as a singer/songwriter and music producer.
 With the publishing rights to some of his first, and most popular, songs, McCartney will be able to reuse, republish, and redistribute the music he wrote and performed when he was just starting out in his career.
 At this point there’s no way to know exactly what McCartney plans to do with the publishing rights to these songs, but there’s no doubt it will be exciting and worth listening to.

 Super Lawyers named Illinois business trial attorney Peter Lubin a Super Lawyer in the Categories of Class Action, Business Litigation, and Consumer Rights Litigation.
 Lubin Austermuehle’s Illinois business trial lawyers have over a quarter of a century of experience in litigating complex class action, copyright, non-compete agreement, trademark and libel suits, consumer rights and many different types of business and commercial litigation disputes.
 Our Algonquin and Lake of the Hills business dispute lawyers handle emergency business law suits involving copyrights, trademarks, injunctions, and TROS, covenant not to compete, franchise, distributor and dealer wrongful termination and trade secret lawsuits and many different kinds of business disputes involving shareholders, partnerships, closely held businesses and employee breaches of fiduciary duty.
 We also assist businesses and business owners who are victims of fraud.
-You can contact us by calling (630) 333-0333 or our toll-free number (833) 306-4933.
+You can contact us by calling at 630-333-0333.
 You can also contact us online here.